MNCHr/Hyper4/hp4c/design.md

 tset_context:
 - input:
-  - Need to know which ports should be assigned to this program.
-But we should not require this set of ports to be specified at compile time.
-This will be supplied at load time.
-Our requirement is to produce a line in hp4t that may become multiple lines, one for every ingress port specified at load time (just like the program ID).
+  - We don't know which ports should be assigned to this program at compile time; output [PPORT] and let the loader (hp4l) handle replicating commands for every physical port that applies.
-  - The virtual ingress port used by this program should also be supplied at load time.
+  - The virtual ingress port used by this program should also be supplied at load time; output [VPORT_0] and let the loader substitute the actual number.
+We *could* change this to VPORT_INGRESS and let the loader pick from any of the virtual ports available via comman option.
+That seems unnecessary though.
   - Program ID also.
 - output:
-  [+ dup sm.ingress_port, program ID, virt_ingress_port +]
-  table_add tset_context set_program [sm.ingress_port] => [program ID] [virt_ingress_port]
+  table\_add tset\_context set\_program [PPORT] => [program ID] [virt\_ingress\_port]
-  [+ enddup +]

 tset_virtnet: SKIP FOR NOW